jrobio/lutris_installers/Star Trek: The Next Generation - A Final Unity/README.md

 This script installs Star Trek: The Next Generation - A Final Unity through DOSBox.

+- The installer expects either a zipped archive containing an NRG or an ISO of the game.
 - Please report issues to the lutris_installer repo: https://github.com/jrobio/lutris_installers

 ## DOS install notes